 FOLLOW THE TRENDS IN THE DRAFT

 If there's a run on tight ends or quarterbacks in the middle rounds, you may want to grab one before the good guys are gone.
-No one wants to be stuck with a Bears or 49ers QB on the roster.
+No one wants to be stuck with deadwood on their roster.

 IF THE PLAYERS YOU WANT AREN'T THERE . . .